sine-fdn/benchmarking_ui/README.md

 ## Example set up

 We will run 2 nodes (hence 2 entries for `PROCESSOR_HOSTNAMES`) which we will boostrap locally in a minimal fashion now.
 For this we only need to create the necessary tables @ Postgres and then start the nodes.

+### Yarn install

+First of all: install dependencies. run `yarn install`

+This will also make prisma available.

 ### DB Setup